 Billie Eilish is an American Singer/Songwriter who is already a millionaire.
 Learn about how she started on her road to fame and what sources helped accumulate such an impressive net worth.
 Also know how well 'Ocean Eyes', 'Bad Guy', 'When We All Fall Asleep, Where Do We Go?', and all her other songs did on various charts like Billboard.

 There's really no need of introduction for this teenage sensation.
 While girls her age are out there getting fame for ridiculous things, Billie Eilish is one of those who chose to break that norm and make good honest music, if you are into that kind.

-Born on December 18, 2001, Billie’s fame began with a stroke of luck, but it wasn’t just that.
+Born on December 18, 2001 (age 18), Billie’s fame began with a stroke of luck, but it wasn’t just that.
 It was her talent that got her to where she is.
 She writes her songs herself and has a unique kind of music style (even though it may be too common, she does it the best).

 Her style may weird you out, but it's cool.

 At such a young age, she is already a millionaire.
 Her signature sense of style also attracts followers from all over the world.
-The clothes she wears also has people wondering why she wears it (it’ll change in 2020, she’s declared).
+The clothes she wears also has people wondering why she wears it (she's declared it'll change in 2020, but it may take some time for it).
 Regardless, her net worth is unbelievable for a girl her age.

 Billie Eilish’s $8.5 Million Net Worth Is Completely Accumulated from Music

-At the age of 17 (turning 18 this December), Billie Eilish has an astounding net worth of $6 million as of November 2019.
+At the age of 18, Billie Eilish has an astounding net worth of $8.5 million as of November 2019.
 Her major source of income is obviously music.
 But what people don’t realize is that recording music isn’t the only thing she does.
 While writing songs for herself, she also does it for movies and goes on tours quite often.
 Additional money also comes off of merchandise that is sold in her name.

 Billie Eilish has a Net Worth much more for her age.